rallg/novelette/README.md

 LuaLaTeX document class for printed popular fiction

-GitHub repository `rallg/novelette` is the canonical repository for `novelette` document class, which will (eventually) be available in TeXlive and at CTAN, as package `novelette`.
+GitHub repository `rallg/novelette` is the canonical repository for `novelette` document class.

-As of December 2023, the package works, and a number of fine details are being revised.
-And, of course, there must be bug checks.
-Upload to CTAN will not occur until early 2024.

-Documentation lags.
-Will be fully documented before release.
+Change of plan: Novelette will not be uploaded to CTAN for TeXlive 2024.
+After 2024 is released, it may be uploaded.
+Then I can be sure that any inadequacies are not frozen into the end of 2023, or the 2024 ISO.

 CURRENTLY BETA TEST.